tjuzek/om-uid/README.md

-# Supplementary materials for Signal smoothing and syntactic choices: A critical reflection on the UID hypothesis
+# Supplementary materials for 'Signal smoothing and syntactic choices: A critical reflection on the UID hypothesis'

 This repository contains materials accompanying the Open Mind submission "Signal smoothing and syntactic choices: A critical reflection on the UID hypothesis".